 When treating neurological diseases, the uptake, penetration, and cellular interaction of a therapeutic within the brain is critical to the success of the therapeutic.
 However, the means to gather real-time molecular information from the diseased brain is limited, and high-throughput platforms that can assay sub-micron changes in tissue in the presence of injury are still lacking.
 The Nance lab utilizes nanotechnology to probe the brain microenvironment in the presence of injury.
 We integrate in vitro to in vivo models with imaging, molecular biology, and data science tools to extract statistically relevant information that captures changes in the brain that might influence how a therapeutic behaves.
 We have used the information gathered from application of these tools to design nano-based therapeutics that can achieve region and cell-specific targeting in the brain for improved neuroprotection in a variety of brain injury models.
-Check out some of our active project areas below.
+We also work with collaborators to translate these tools to other applications, including applications in cancer, the cervical-vaginal tract, the lung, and vascular biology.
+Check out some of our active project areas below!

 Developing slice culture models of injury processes